-Zakir Naik recently tried to cross over to Maldives but was not allowed
+Zakir Naik tried to cross over to Maldives but was not allowed

 New Delhi, Dec 13: Controversial Islamic preacher Zakir Naik recently tried to cross over to Maldives from Malaysia but the island nation did not allow it, Maldives' Parliament Speaker Mohamed Nasheed said on Friday.